Feed-dev/Feed-dev/README.md

 - Creative prompting

 💞️ **Collaboration**
-I'm open to collaborating on any exciting blockchain projects.
+I'm open to collaborating on any exciting projects.
 Feel free to reach out!